Which explains the thousands of new followers the anesthesiologist gained after rape

 understand the case

-Employees at the Hospital da Mulher Heloneida Studart, located in Baixada Fluminense, Rio de Janeiro, managed to record the exact moment when Giovanni Quintella, a 31-year-old anesthesiologist, placed his penis in the mouth of a pregnant patient who was in labor. cesarean during the surgery that took place on Sunday (10).
+Employees at the Hospital da Mulher Heloneida Studart, located in Baixada Fluminense, Rio de Janeiro, managed to record the exact moment when Giovanni Quintella, a 31-year-old anesthesiologist, put his penis into the mouth of a pregnant patient who was in labor. cesarean during the surgery that took place on Sunday (10).

 Every action was filmed by the cell phone of one of the nurses, who was already suspicious of the professional’s behavior inside the operating rooms.
 Luckily, the team managed to switch rooms and thus recorded the entire crime, which lasted about 10 minutes.